gitcoinco/kudosbadges/README.md

 There are two options for compensation for Kudos:

-1. *Self Soveirgn* - When a new Kudos is created, the ETH sent during that minting process is directly sent to the illustrator who created the Kudos artwork.
+1. *Self Sovereign* - When a new Kudos is created, the ETH sent during that minting process is directly sent to the illustrator who created the Kudos artwork.
 In some cases, Gitcoin may also take a 10% fee to help keep the lights on.
-1. *Gitcoin-Funded* - Gitcoin will pay you for each piece of artwork, and will collect the Self Soveirgn (#1) funds.
+1. *Gitcoin-Funded* - Gitcoin will pay you for each piece of artwork, and will collect the self sovereign (#1) funds.
 [Email us](mailto:founders@gitcoin.co) a link to your portfolio to be considered.

 Right now, we expect that most ppl will want to do Gitcoin-Funded kudos art.
-But down the line, when people are making $100s per day off their Kudos art, we hope people will consider the Self Soveirgn route.
+But down the line, when people are making $100s per day off their Kudos art, we hope people will consider the self sovereign route.

 # to create a new Kudos

+0. If you are creating a Gitcoin-funded kudos, [email us](mailto:founders@gitcoin.co) to negotiate a rate.
+Please include your portfolio link.
+If you are going the Self Sovereign route, skip this step and proceed to next step.
 1. Checkout the latest [avatar guide](https://github.com/gitcoinco/creative/tree/master/kudos_guide).
 2. Checkout the latest [ideas for kudos](https://github.com/gitcoinco/kudosbadges/projects/1).
 3. [Open up a PR against this repo](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with your proposed artwork in it.